ajshopov/GA_worm/README.md

 *Future enhancements*

 * uniquely identify voters on the server side for reporting purposes
-* prevent users from voting more than x times in y time period (to be determined by presenter)
+* limit voting frequency per user (to be determined by presenter)
 * prevent users voting from a region different from where the presentation is being held (option available to be used or not by presenter)
 * show historical graphs and more detailed statistics on dashboard page
+* improvements to voting algorithm to smooth chart

 *Lessons learned*